 It serves French-Japanese cuisine in a six or seven course menu.

-For now though check location and how to book here – and yes, you must book as far in advance as you can.
+For now though find the location and details of how to book La Maison here – and yes, you must book as far in advance as you can.
 They open reservations two months in advance.

 Go Try a Baked Curry

 This isn’t in Fukuoka itself but is a short train ride away in the cutesy town of Mochi Retro.